 A site at Elwick, the ghyll, shown on the Proposals Map will be designated as Local Green Space in accordance with paras 76 & 77 of the NPPF and Appendix 10.
+Development will not be permitted on this land other than in very special circumstances, for example, it is essential to meet specific necessary infrastructure needs and it can be demonstrated that there are no reasonable alternative sites available.

-Contributions will be sought from new housing development towards the improvement of leisure, community and recreation facilities and open spaces serving the rural area, either through developing new facilities on site or contributions towards the improvement of existing facilities in the vicinity.
-For further information please see policy PO1.
+Contributions will be sought from new housing development towards the improvement of leisure, community and recreation facilities and open spaces serving the settlement where it is shown that the need for the facility, open space or the contribution towards the improvement of existing facilities is directly required as a result of the proposed development.

 - 8.100 The villages have a number of village and community halls as well as primary schools that provide essential places for the community to meet together and share activities which help build community spirit and contribute to physical and mental well-being.
 Hart village hall and Elwick WI hall have been improved and updated whilst those at Dalton Piercy and Greatham are in need of modernisation. - 8.101 There is a limited number of children's play areas, playing fields, allotments and incidental open spaces in the villages.
-These are important for residents' health and well-being, growing fresh food and they contribute to the openness and attractiveness of the villages.

-1. Greatham Sports Field is leased from the Hospital of God.
+These are important for residents' health and well-being, growing fresh food and they contribute to the openness and attractiveness of the villages. - 1.
+Greatham Sports Field is leased from the Hospital of God.
 Greatham Sports Field Association is seeking to improve this facility.
-This policy seeks to support and ensure continuation in perpetuity.

-2. Elwick Playing Field is accessible to the public but in private ownership.
-This policy seeks to ensure this facility is maintained in perpetuity.

-3. In Hart village, the only open space is the school playing field which is accessible outside school hours.
+This policy seeks to support and ensure continuation in perpetuity. - 2.
+Elwick Playing Field is accessible to the public but in private ownership.
+This policy seeks to ensure this facility is maintained in perpetuity. - 3.
+In Hart village, the only open space is the school playing field which is accessible outside school hours.
 A proposal for a new multi-purpose open space is proposed in response to feedback from consultation.
-Further work is needed to determine a suitable site.

-4. Residents in Dalton Piercy have highlighted the need for an equipped children's play area.

-- 8.102 National Planning Policy Framework (para 76) states that "local communities through local and neighbourhood plans should be able to identify for special protection green areas of particular importance to them.
+Further work is needed to determine a suitable site. - 4.
+Residents in Dalton Piercy have highlighted the need for an equipped children's play area. - 8.102 National Planning Policy Framework (para 76) states that "local communities through local and neighbourhood plans should be able to identify for special protection green areas of particular importance to them.
 By designating land as Local Green Space local communities will be able to rule out new development other than in very special circumstances.
 Identifying land as Local Green Space should therefore be consistent with the local planning of sustainable development and complement investment in sufficient homes, jobs and other essential services.
 An area of land known as the ghyll in Elwick has, via this plan, been designated as Local Green Space, further justification can be viewed in Appendix 9. - 8.103 Every effort will be made to retain existing community buildings and open spaces.
 Contributions from housing developments will be sought towards the improvement of community buildings and open spaces within the local villages.
 Other contributions e.g. community benefits from renewable energy schemes and through grant aid will also be sought as appropriate to fund the projects proposed. - 8.104 It is proposed to register community buildings as assets of community value, where appropriate.